 Why create layers that won’t be seen at the end?

-While it’s true that much of the base layers will not be clearly visible in this method I believe they do have an impact.
+While it’s true that much of the base layer will not be clearly visible in this method I believe they do have an impact.

-• The early layers can set the tone or energy of the final art.
+• The early layers can set the tone, temperature or energy of the final art.

-• It’s an opportunity to warm up and get moving paint around without worry.
+• It’s an opportunity to warm up and start moving paint around without worry.

 • It gives me something to work with in the next stage.